hsf-training/analysis-essentials/python/numbers.md

 ```

-{% callout "Integer division in python 2" %}
+{% callout "Integer division in Python 2" %}

-If for any reason (eg you want to use LHCb software) you have to use python 2,
+If for any reason (e.g. you want to use LHCb or Alice software) you have to use Python 2,
-beware of that Python2 has a few different _types_ of numbers, and they can
+beware of that Python 2 has a few different _types_ of numbers, and they can
 behave differently.

 ```python